 Covers the role of teachers in the inclusion of exceptional children, working with parents and specialists, and in developing individual educational plans for exceptional children.
 Introduces characteristics and special needs of exceptional children who have physical, emotional, social, mental, or health exceptionalities.
 Stresses curriculum modification planning necessary for special needs students.
 Addresses ethical behaviors specific to teaching exceptional children.
 Requires ten hours of field work.

-Provides an overview of the individual education plan (IEP), service delivery patterns, assessment and programming variables, organizational variables, and instruction and classroom management models necessary for teaching students with mild and moderate disabilities.
-Provides strategies in how to select, adapt, and use a repertoire of evidence-based instructional strategies to advance learning.
+Provides an overview of the individual education plan (IEP), service delivery patterns, assessment and programming variables and organizational variables necessary for teaching students with mild/moderate and significant disabilities.

 Provides overview of the role of the federal, state, and local government in special education issues with special emphasis on case and regulatory law, including Utah regulation.
 Focuses on six major principles of the Individuals with Disabilities Education Act as they relate to the free and appropriate public education for all students.